NeoAgi/NeoAgi.Threading.RateLimiting/src/README.md

 # Overview

-Simple Abstractions over the [System.Threading.RateLimiting](https://learn.microsoft.com/en-us/dotnet/api/system.threading.ratelimiting) namespace with the goal of simplifying the API for callers.

-This library does not intend to replace the System.Threading.RateLimiting Namespace.
+This library does not intend to replace the [System.Threading.RateLimiting](https://learn.microsoft.com/en-us/dotnet/api/system.threading.ratelimiting) Namespace.
 Simply make working with some aspects of it easier under some contexts.

 # Extension Methods